by Andrea M. Darcy

 I continued the mindfulness meditation, and kept using what I had learned from the CBT process about questioning my thoughts before taking action.
 It really helped with my impulsivity and I had a few good years after that.

 What other forms of therapy did I try?

 I also tried psychodynamic psychotherapy.
 Friends had great results from it, but I would say that in some ways (and now I’ve read research to prove it) that was not the best choice for someone with ADHD.
 I started to overanalyse myself ,and my self-esteem, which people say therapy usually helps, got worse.

 I do feel CBT is really a good choice for ADHD, as it helps reorganise the brain.
 Or nowadays I’d try a therapist who specialises in ADHD clients and see what they have to offer.

 I think that just accepting I had ADHD was the most helpful.
 It meant I could be more patient with myself, and focus on learning new ways of doing things that make living with ADHD easier.
 I am a huge fan, for example, of using a timer, as I have absolutely no sense of time and it helped me realise what can and can’t be done in an hour.

 As for telling my family, I avoided it for years.
 I have an older sister who is very cynical and always making fun of my ideas about myself.
 To my surprise, when I did tell her about my diagnosis, she said she had thought so, and that it was hardly a surprise given our father.
 My father is a good example that ADHD often has a genetic component.
 He never sits down, never finishes a conversation.
-Alongside all those moves he put us through, he also burned his way through about 20 jobs and is now on his fourth wife.
+Alongside all those moves he put us through, he also burned his way through many jobs and is now on his fourth wife.